Skip to main content

 - In collaboration with the supervisor, you must develop a comprehensive course outline that includes, but is not limited to: title of the course, objectives, assignments and grade allocation, meeting times and dates, assignment due dates, a list of topics with assigned readings.

-- To find a faculty supervisor, review the faculty pages of this website and begin to align your interests.
+- To find a faculty supervisor, review our faculty pages and begin to align your interests.
 Faculty members can be reached by email.

 - Once a supervisor has been secured you have discussed interests, you can begin work on the course outline.
 This should be done well in advance of the course start date (which follows the regular academic term) because the course outline and course development will take some time to develop.